 cystic ovarian neoplasm: the most helpful feature in distinguishing ovarian neoplasms from hemorrhagic cysts are

-- on MRI, endometrioma shows high signal in T1 and low signal in T2 (shading sign), although there is overlap in appearance with hemorrhagic cysts
+on MRI, endometriomas show high signal on T1 and low signal on T2 (shading sign), although there is overlap in appearance with hemorrhagic cysts

 - 1. Jeong YY, Outwater EK, Kang HK.
 Imaging evaluation of ovarian masses.
 Radiographics.
 20 (5): 1445-70.
 Radiographics (full text) - Pubmed citation